John Punch (slave): Legal origins

+Free descendants

 Punch's male descendants probably became known by the surname Bunch, a rare name among colonial families.
 Before 1640, fewer than 100 African men were in Virginia, and John Punch was the only one with a surname similar to Bunch.
 The Bunch descendants were free black people who became prosperous landowners in Virginia.
 Some lines eventually assimilated as white after generations of marrying white people.

 In September 1705, a man referred to by researchers as John Bunch III petitioned the General Court of Virginia for permission to publish banns for his marriage to Sarah Slayden, a white woman.
 Still, their minister had refused to publish the banns.
 (There had been a ban on marriages between "Negros" and "White Persons", but Bunch posed a challenge, as he was the son of a white woman with only a degree of African ancestry.
 The petition argued that mulatto meant a person of half Negro and half white ancestry.)
 This John Bunch appealed the denial to the General Court of Virginia.
 The Court's decision is unknown.
 Still, the following month the government of Virginia responded by issuing a statute expanding the use of the term mulatto.
 It held that anyone who was a child, grandchild or great-grandchild of an African or Native American was a mulatto.

 In the early nineteenth century, racially mixed people of less than one-eighth African or Native American ancestry (equivalent to one great-grandparent) were considered legally white.
 Many racially mixed people lived as whites in frontier areas, where they were treated following their community and fulfillment of citizen obligations.
 This was a looser definition than that established in 1924, when Virginia adopted the "one-drop rule" under its Racial Integrity Act, which defined as black anyone with any known black ancestry, no matter how limited.

 Records do not show a marriage for John Bunch III, but the mother of one of his children was later noted as being named Rebecca.
 He had moved to Louisa County as part of the colonial westward migration to the frontiers of Virginia.